agencyenterprise/point-sdk-capacitor/docs/CapacitorReferences.md

 saveWorkoutRecommendation(options: { id: number; }) => Promise<any>
 ```

-Save a workout recommendation, using the ID of the workout.
+Saves a workout recommendation, meaning that the user wishes to accomplish this recommendation.

+When a recommendation is saved, Point is able to check if this workout recommendation was accomplished and improve the next workout recommendations given to this user.

 | Param         | Type                         |
 | ------------- | ---------------------------- |